-- Completed analyses of social vulnerability to floods hazards, household water expenditures, and health consequences of unaffordable water bills in low-income households using the Survey of Water Indicators and Socioeconomic Status of Households (SWISSH), a C3-1 survey conducted in nine UWIN study regions (n = 9,250). - Completed analysis of interviews about health effects of unaffordable water bills in a low-income, predominantly immigrant Massachusetts city
+- Completed additional follow-on analyses information about household water expenditures, social vulnerability to floods hazards, and health consequences of unaffordable water bills in low-income households and completed analysis of equitable urban adaptation to extreme heat. - Prepared the Survey of Water Indicators and Socioeconomic Status of Households (SWISSH) for publication, a C3-1 survey conducted in nine UWIN study regions (n = 9,250).